The Future Is Now

 Which pathways are offered?

-- Web and Digital Communications—This pathway prepares students to create, design, and produce interactive multimedia products and services.
+Visual and Design Arts—This pathway prepares students to create, design, and produce interactive multimedia products and services, including development of digitally-generated or computer enhanced media used in business, training, entertainment, communications, and marketing.

 What types of jobs can my student learn about and prepare for?*